accessibleIslam/IslamicWisdom/EnglishProverbs.md

 <hr>

-## A House Divided Against Itself Cannot Stand
+## A House Divided Against Itself Cannot Stand / United we stand, divided we fall / Unity is strength

 ### Meaning
 Success comes from sticking together and to do anything else is to invoke disaster.